 - Post Now – Does what it says on the tin.
 Send that post out into the world right away.
 Selecting this option (and the Schedule option) gives you the ability to repeat schedule a post with hourly, daily, weekly, and monthly gaps.

 - Schedule – Add the post to a future time slot.
-You can also repeat schedule.
+You can also repeat the post scheduling.

 - Queue – Post the update at the next slot determined by the queue.
 Queue timings are set under Settings (click the arrow beside the circle with your initials at the top right) > Social Accounts > Change Queue Schedule.